Lambs: $575.00 each

 See Breeding Pairs

-in late Summer for information on prospective 2017
+in late summer for information on the following year's prospective

 Sale for information